 CirrusTranslate is available initially in 15 languages including Russian, Japanese, Chinese Mandarin and a wide range of European languages.

-Not only is this an incredibly useful piece of technology that really helps companies crack the challenge of expanding their Customer Service centers internationally, it is scalable, fully flexible and requires no additional software, network or voice requirements.
-The only challenge still remaining: how to explain to your UK agents that Jean-Pierre doesn’t actually work part-time, it’s just another French bank holiday.
+Not only is this an incredibly useful piece of technology that really helps companies crack the challenge of expanding their Customer Service centres internationally, it is scalable, fully flexible and requires no additional software, network or voice requirements.
+The only challenge still remaining: how to explain to your UK agents that Jean-Pierre doesn’t actually work part-time, its just another French bank holiday.